michalmonday/xohw23-121/docs/sensors_extension.md

 ![ERROR: IMAGE WASNT DISPLAYED](../images/sensors_fritzing_view.png)

 Notice that multiplexer EN is pulled down, while the OE pin of the level shifter is pulled up.
 Wiring of sensors is not shown in the diagram, their analog output pins go to the mutiplexer pins C0-C15.
-The J63 on the diagram signifies the header pins for the ribbon cable connector but correspond directly to the XADC_GPIO pins on the ZC706 board.
+The J63 on the diagram signifies the header pins for the ribbon cable connector but correspond directly to the XADC_GPIO pins on the ZC706 board, the same applies to J58 representation.
+It can be noticed that only 2 pins of 16 inputs available are connected to the 74HC165 shift registers, we could connect them directly to J58 but this implementation allow easy expansion if more digital sources need to be read.

 # Flute modification